Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Willie Q

 Resting, rocking, meditating or praying; all are made more lovely by the view of roses.
 Belinda's Dream rose invites us all to dream.
+Would you care to join us?

 Here is my Double Delight Rose.
 It's the only rose in my garden that has an exquisite aroma, besides being so gorgeous.